marklister/product-collections/README.md

 #### Repl Session

 This document contains fragments of a REPL session which may not be entirely consistent.
-The [full repl session](https://github.com/marklister/product-collections/blob/master/doc/repl-output.md) is available.
+The [full repl session](https://github.com/marklister/product-collections/blob/master/doc/repl-output.txt) is available.
 You can reproduce the repl session by pasting the repl source in the doc directory.

 ###Using CollSeq
-####Creating a CollSeq
+####Create a CollSeq

 Let the compiler infer the appropriate implementation:
 ```scala